-- How good is he at listening and really hearing the message behind your words?
+- How good are they at listening and really hearing the message behind your words?

-- Does he answer your questions clearly?
-Can you tell from his answers that he is qualified to mentor you?
+- Do they answer your questions clearly?
+Can you tell from their answers that they're qualified to mentor you?

-- Does the coach show a sincere interest in addressing your needs during the test-drive or does he spend most of the time talking about himself and pitching you on his services?
-In other words, is he focused on you or his marketing?
+- Does the coach show a sincere interest in addressing your needs during the test-drive, or do they spend most of the time talking about themselves and pitching you on their services?
+In other words, are they focused on you or their marketing?

 - What kind of energy was on the call?
 How engaged were you?

-- Is the coach supportive by acknowledging what is going right in your life as well as areas that need improvement so that you feel enrolled to take the next step forward?
+- Is the coach supportive by acknowledging what's going right in your life as well as areas that need improvement so you feel confident taking the next step forward?

 - Does the coach have a unique process that fits your reasons for seeking a coach in the first place?

-- Does the coach challenge your thinking in a non-combative way so that you are enrolled to change?
+- Does the coach challenge your thinking in a non-combative way so that you're inspired to change?

-- Does the coach position himself above you like an authority figure sitting on his regal throne, or does he position himself like a teammate walking side by side with you on a parallel journey?
+- Does the coach position themselves above you like an authority figure sitting on his regal throne, or do they position themselves as a teammate walking side by side with you on a parallel journey?

 - How comfortable are you with this person?
-This is important because coaching involves sharing your deepest desires and vulnerabilities so there needs to be a sense of trustworthiness.
+This is important because coaching involves sharing your deepest desires and vulnerabilities.
+There needs to be a sense of trustworthiness.

-- Does the coach come from “right/wrong” as if he knows all the answers, or does he respectfully articulate the consequences of various behaviors and leave you at choice to make decisions that best fit your needs?
+- Does the coach come from “right/wrong” as if they know all the answers, or do they respectfully articulate the consequences of various behaviors and let you decide what best fit your needs?